Lucas3oo/sonarlint-gradle-plugin/README.md

 ### Apply to Node project

-Apply this plugin with the [com.github.node-gradle.node](https://plugins.gradle.org/plugin/com.github.node-gradle.node) plugin to your project, then `Sonarlint` task will be generated for main and test classes E.g. `sonarlintNodeMain` and `sonarlintNodeTest`
+Apply this plugin with the [com.github.node-gradle.node](https://plugins.gradle.org/plugin/com.github.node-gradle.node) plugin to your project and configure it to download node executable, then `Sonarlint` task will be generated for main and test classes E.g. `sonarlintNodeMain` and `sonarlintNodeTest`

 Unlike with the Java plugin the source sets needs to be assigned manually.

 Sonarlint needs a node executable in order to perform the analysis.
-This plugin will get the location of node from the Node plugin and the Node plugin needs to be configured to download node.
+This plugin will get the location of node executable from the Node plugin and the Node plugin needs to be configured to download node.

 #### Configure the SonarLint Task when using Node plugin